 In a strictly traditional celebration, the role of the bar boy’s parents (usually, just the father) during the worship service is to recite a blessing, baruch she-p’tarani, declaring the child to be liable for his or her own actions, according to Jewish law.
 (In traditional circles, girls do not participate ritually in the service and hence do not usually receive this blessing.)
-In liberal synagogues, parents often say only the shehecheyanu blessing, thanking God for being alive to celebrate the occasion, and some are taking on new roles, like presenting a (ritual prayer shawl) to their child and leading parts of the service.
+In liberal synagogues, parents often say only the Shehecheyanu blessing, thanking God for being alive to celebrate the occasion, and some are taking on new roles, like presenting a (ritual prayer shawl) to their child and leading parts of the service.

 The baruch she-p’tarani blessing reads, “Praised are You, our God, ruler of the universe who has excused me (from being liable) for this one (meaning, the child).”
 The blessing was traditionally recited by the father, and today is said by both parents in some liberal synagogues.
 The blessing has two forms, one that mentions God’s name and one that does not.
 Although this seems like a rather strange and perplexing blessing for parents at their child’s coming of age ceremony, it is entirely consistent with the spiritual significance of the event.

 In traditional Judaism, children younger than bar/bat mitzvah age are exempt from the spiritual obligations of observing the Jewish mitzvot, or commandments.
-This means that children are not required to fast on Yom Kippur, observe Shabbat (Sabbath) prohibitions, or perform other religious rituals, although in actuality children are slowly educated about the commandments and inculcated into their eventual observance.
+This means that children are not required to fast on Yom Kippur, observe (Sabbath) prohibitions, or perform other religious rituals, although in actuality children are slowly educated about the commandments and inculcated into their eventual observance.

 When children attain their Jewish legal majority, or adult status (at age 12 for a girl and 13 for a boy), they become legally and morally responsible for their own actions and religious observances in the eyes of God.
 At the same time, the parents are no longer responsible for any sins committed by the child.
 When parents recite baruch she-p’tarani, they are publicly declaring their children to be both ritually and legally responsible adults in the Jewish tradition.